Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 /*----------------------------------------------------------------------------------
-Quickstart Section 5 - Conducting Geospatial Analysis - Part 1
+ Conducting Geospatial Analysis - Part 1

  With Point of Interest metrics now readily available from the Snowflake Marketplace without any ETL required, our Tasty Bytes Data Engineer can now begin on our Geospatial analysis journey.
 ----------------------------------------------------------------------------------*/

--- Section 5: Step 1 - Creating a Geography Point
+--  Step 1 - Creating a Geography Point
 USE ROLE tasty_data_engineer;

 SELECT TOP 10